In my last post, I talked about how I been relentlessly working on my putting.

-I worked with Wade on this issue for a while back in 2013 and for the most part, I had committed to his style of putting for a couple of reasons.
+I worked with Wade on this issue for a while back in 2013.
+For the most part, I had committed to his style of putting for a couple of reasons.
 The first was it felt right.
 I used to have a terrible issue with my alignment, posture, and release of the club.
 Wade helped me so much in this area by deconstructing my entire setup and starting over from scratch.

 I was a mental power struggle though because I’ve always thought of myself as a decent putter.
-I don’t think I’m in the Ben Crenshaw category of good but I’ve always been on the confident side of the equation when it comes to rolling the ball with a flat stick.
+I don’t think I’m in the Ben Crenshaw category of good.
+But, I’ve always been confident when it comes to rolling the ball with a flat stick.

-Before I decided it was time to make a change I looked over my stats and when I noticed all the areas of my game were improving but putting I decided to approach Wade about it and see what his thoughts were.
-It was after the conversation I had with him when I made the move and basically started over from scratch.
+Before I decided it was time to make a change I looked over my stats.
+When I noticed all the areas of my game were improving but putting I decided to approach Wade.
+It was after the first conversation with Wade when I made the move to start over from scratch.
+So, it was time to re-evaluate the situation.

 A big change to my approach to putting came in May of last year I reviewed the Giannini G6 for Three Guys Golf.
 This putter was my first ever high-end, milled putter and I quickly became fascinated with not only boutique putters but also the consistency and feel of milled vs. an insert.
 I was in love.